lexibank/tlopo/out/vol2/chapter9.md

 9.2.2.2 Daytime

-The POc term which specifically denoted daylight was &ast;raqani, reconstructed in Chapter 6 (p.161), to which the reader is referred for further detail.
+The POc term which specifically denoted daylight was _&ast;raqani_, reconstructed in Chapter 6 (p.161), to which the reader is referred for further detail.

 <table>
 <tr>